George Mortimer Tibbits

 George Mortimer Tibbits (December 5, 1796 – July 19, 1878) was an American landowner, livestock farmer, and art connoisseur.

 Life

 George Mortimer Tibbits was born in Lansingburgh, New York, on December 5, 1796.
 He was the eldest child of George and Sarah Noyes Tibbits.
 About the middle of the year 1797 and when he was about six months old, his parents removed to Troy.
 He was taught the rudiments of learning at such schools as the village of Troy then afforded, until sent to Lenox, in Berkshire County, Massachusetts, where he received the instructions of a Mr. Gleason, and by him was fitted tor college.
 Having admitted to Union college, he was graduated thence in 1817.
 Among his classmates were his cousin, Benjamin Tibbits, of Albany, Joel B. Nott, of Guilderland, Charles F. Ingalls, of Greenwich, and Daniel Gardner, of Troy.

-From early childhood Tibbits bad been in feeble health.
-For the purpose of gaining strength, he had adjusted himself to pedestrianism.
-After graduating, with the object in view of improving his constitution, he went abroad, and was absent a year.
-He confined his foreign observations on this occasion mainly to Scotland, which country he explored with much thoroughness, performing most of his journeys on foot.
-He came back in perfect health, and, as previous to the age of twenty-one had rarely known a well day, so onward from that age until in his seventy-ninth year, he very rarely experienced a day of illness.
-On his return, he pursued the study of the law for a season in the office of the Hon.
-John P. Cushman, of Troy.
-But he was unable to endure the confinement study.
-He had found that health for him was to be much in the open air, and to pursuits of that nature he afterwards devoted his life.

-He soon after purchased the Pfister farm, at Hoosick, which farm had formerly belonged to a loyalist, and which was confiscated during the Revolutionary war.
-On May 31, 1824, he married Sarah Bleecker, the eldest daughter of John Rutger Bleecker, of Albany, and the niece of Blandina Dudley, who was the wife of Hon.
-Charles Edward Dudley, at one time a United States senator from New York.
-After his marriage he removed to Hoosick, and resided there in the old farm house, which in 1880 was still standing, until the brick dwelling, which he was then constructing, was completed.
-This latter building was remodeled in 1860, and is now a freestone mansion, striking both in design and in appearance.
-His residence in this city was built in the year 1847, and from the time of his marriage until his death his time was passed partly in Hoosick and partly in Troy.